-Select your name or username in the top right corner and click on “Your Account.”
+- Select your name or username in the top right corner and click on “Account Settings.”

-Go to the section for “Subscriptions” and click “Cancel Subscriptions.”
+- Go to the “Membership” section and click “Cancel Subscriptions.”

 Here’s how to cancel your free trial of Audible.

-An article from Avast’s support page states the company will send an email notification to remind users before their trial period ends and auto-payment starts.
-See the steps below to cancel your free trial before you get charged.
+See the steps below to cancel your free Avast trial before you get charged.

 See here for additional instructions on how to cancel if you signed up using a different order distributor.

 8. How to Cancel a FuboTV Free Trial

 Cancel your FuboTV free trial by following the steps below.

 - Go to fubo.tv and log in to your account.